MXHJohn314/ComfyThumbs-Ergonomic-Keyboard/readme.md

 |Manuform/Dactyl-Manuform|6|3.5u
 |Maltron/Dacyl/Kenesis/Ergodox|6-8|4.5u

-Unlike other large thumb cluster designs that waste valuable space by pushing the cluster away from resting thumb position or building the cluster on a convex plane, all thumb keys are within 1u radius of resting position.
+Unlike other large thumb cluster designs that waste valuable space by pushing the cluster away from resting thumb position or building the cluster on a curve, all thumb keys (colored grey) are within 1u radius of resting position.
 The thumbs naturally rest on either Space or Backspace, with Shift, `Ctrl`, `Alt` and `OS` nearby.
 There are two thumb rows; `Space`, `Backspace`, and both `Shift` keys have a higher profile on the upper thumb row, with the help of stem raisers to distinguish thumb location by feel.
 Using SA keycaps for these 4 keys is another option to get the profile difference, but we like keycap compatibility :grinning:

 ### Comfy Thumbs = Comfy Pinkies
 Your pinkies have been doing way more wok than they should.
 That's why modifiers have moved to the thumb cluster.
-Adding to that, the Index fingers have a new inner column for `Tab`, `\ `, `-`, `=`,  `[` and `]`.
+Adding to that, `-` and `=` are in more favorable positions, and the index fingers have a new inner column (colored orange) with two optional rotary encoders.

 ### Still want layers?
 The bottom left and right Fn keys can be used to access QMK keyboard layers.
 The NumLock key can be used to turn on a tenkey layer.
 In the end, this is QMK - just explore and decide what you like!